Data breaches happen on a frequent basis, sometimes they are high profile, sometimes they are not.

 If this is the case, contact the organisation that performed the check.
 They can:

-The FIS cannot be used for mass surveillance or for investigating minor offences such as jaywalking or littering.
+The FIS cannot be used for mass surveillance or for investigating offences such as jaywalking or littering.